hamiltont/grav-plugin-shortcode-chartjs/README.md

 ### Manual Installation (if you're sure of what you're doing)

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `shortcode-chartsjs`.
+Then, rename the folder to `shortcode-chartjs`.
 You can find these files on [GitHub](https://github.com/craig-phillips/grav-plugin-shortcode-chartjs) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/shortcode-chartsjs
+    /your/site/grav/user/plugins/shortcode-chartjs

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.